quantleaf/quantleaf-language-documentation/README.md

 or
 ```
 f(x)
     x^2
 ```

-Some small examples with if statements:
+Some small examples of the same program using if statements and *return* statements (which lets us exit functions before the end is reached)

 ```
 taste(fruit) if fruit = apple good else bad